4.20 from 25 votes

 I’m pretty sure brownie tops my list of favorite dessert and adding a peanut butter swirl makes them even better.

-peanut butter swirl brownie on a white platter
+stack of peanut butter brownies on a plate.

 Ingredients